Skip to content

 • The transaction type : hotel pre-authorizations often benefit from extended durations compared to standard authorizations

 In practice, most pre-authorizations for rental deposits remain active between 7 and 30 days.
 If the property owner releases the deposit before expiration, the hold is lifted immediately.
+Holdyy relies on a standard authorization with a fixed duration of 7 days, aligned with the Visa and Mastercard network rules.
+This duration is not configurable, which guarantees identical behavior regardless of the customer's card issuer.

-What the Customer Sees on Their Statement
+What Does the Customer See on Their Statement?

 This is one of the most common questions, and it is important to answer it clearly to reassure your tenants.